 Signature Series (SS)

-The Signature Series pogo stick is still essentially a Super Pogo, but it has numerous modifications to strengthen the weaker parts and allow for even more height.
-Each “SS” is hand-modified by Earl, and usually finished with a fresh paint job.
+The Signature Series pogo stick was essentially a Super Pogo, but it had numerous modifications by Earl Pote to strengthen the weaker parts and allow for more height.

 Vurtego